 Thank you for watching this video.

 We hope this has cleared up any questions you may have had about developing plugins.
-If you have any questions, please feel free to come into our Discord server and ask.
-We are more than happy to help you with any questions or problems you may have.
+If you have any questions, please feel free to come to our Discord server and ask.
+We are happy to help you with any questions or problems you may have.